Redherring32/TinyTendo/README.md

 ## Repository Structure:

-* Motherboard: Contains all files relating to the main motherboard
+* Hardware: Contains all files relating to the hardware design for the various PCBs used for this project

-* Supporting PCBs: Contains folders for all non-motherboard PCBs
+* Software: Contains the software required for the brightness mod PCB

 The files required to order PCBs can be found under releases.

-## Recommended Motherboard PCB specs:

-Motherboard only, see respective folder for supporting PCB specs.
-* 4 layers

-* 64.7 mmx52.2 mm

-* 1.6mm thickness

-* HASL surface finish

-* Stencil is recommended, but not necessary.

 ![TinyTendo Internals](https://i.imgur.com/28VYGCG.jpg)